Chinese Red Envelopes (红包 hóng bāo Lucky Money)

 3, Using Red Paper Bags

-When giving a HONGBAO, it's preferable to use a red paper bag.
-Red symbolizes auspiciousness, joy, and good luck in Chinese culture, and placing the red envelope in a red bag enhances the expression of blessings and joy.
-Additionally, writing auspicious phrases on the paper bag adds extra meaning.
+It is preferable to put your cash into red paper bags.
+Red symbolizes auspiciousness, joy, and good luck in Chinese culture, and placing cash in a red paper bags enhances the expression of blessings and joy.
+You can also write some blessing phrases on the back of red envelopes to add extra meaning.

 4,Hand-Delivery

-Hand-delivering red packets is a sign of respect and care.
-It is also a very important ceremony for the Chinese New Year.
-Sometimes we also give red envelopes through WeChat or Alipay, but hand-delivered red envelopes are still the best main way to express love.
+Hand delivering red envelopes is a way to show your respect and care to others.
+It is also a very important part of the Chinese New Year.
+Sometimes we also give red envelopes by WeChat or Alipay, but hand-delivered red envelopes are still the best way to express respect.

 5, Well-Wishing Expressions

-When giving red envelopes, you will say some New Year's blessings, for example, to the younger generation at work, one might say, "May your work go smoothly and all your wishes come true".
-For children, a common expression is, "May you grow happily and succeed in your studies".
-When giving red packets to elders, phrases like "Wishing you health and longevity" are commonly used.
-The words of blessing can let the other party feel your sincere blessing and concern, make the red envelope more meaningful.
+When giving red envelopes, you can say some New Year's blessings.
+For younger generation at work, one might say, "May your work go smoothly and all your wishes come true".
+For children, you can say "May you grow happily and succeed in your studies".
+For elders, phrases like "Wishing you health and longevity" are commonly used.
+The words of blessing can convey your sincere blessing and make the red envelope more meaningful.

 Red Envelopes for Birthday

-When family members, friends, or couples celebrate birthdays, aside from giving gifts, it's common to also give red envelopes.
-With the convenience of smartphones, sending red envelopes has become quite easy.
+It's common to give red envelopes in birthdays of family members, friends, or couples.
+With the convenience of smartphones, sending red envelopes has become easier.
 But how much is appropriate for a birthday red envelope?
-Here are some guidelines:
+Here are some suggestions:

 For Couples' Birthday Red Envelopes